Terms, Definitions & Glossaries for Writing about the Religious Right

 Spiritual Warfare: The Politics of the Christian Right by Sara Diamond included a pioneering glossary in 1989 that remains useful today.

-A Moment to Decide: The Crisis in Mainstream Presbyterianism by Lew Daly, published in 2000, is an investigative report on Religious Right "renewal" groups and their efforts to neutralize the Presbyterian Church USA.
+A Moment to Decide: The Crisis in Mainstream Presbyterianism by Lew Daly, published in 2000, is an investigative report on Christian Right "renewal" groups and their efforts to neutralize the Presbyterian Church USA.
 It also contains an extensive and still useful glossary.

 If there are other relevant glossary and usage resources that I have not mentioned here -- please do tell us about them in the comments.